KuligKamil/kuligkamil.github.io/_posts/2024-01-28-shine-baby-shine.md

   * maybe run blog locally
 * TODO: create medium post
 * TODO: create dev.to post
+* TODO: simple PWA app for shortcuts with filters

 ## challlenges
 * day have only 24 hours
+* I went to bed too late
 * It was hard to start working
 * I work on Sunday
   * without any order